BettercareHealth/bettercare/child-healthcare/scrub.md

 ### 8-2 What causes tuberculosis?

-Tuberculosis is caused by a bacillus called Mycobacterium tuberculosis.
+Tuberculosis is caused by a bacillus called *Mycobacterium tuberculosis*.
 The TB bacillus (tuberculous bacillus) is a long, thin bacteria.

 Note
-:	Mycobacterium tuberculosis was first described by Robert Koch in 1882.
+:	*Mycobacterium tuberculosis* was first described by Robert Koch in 1882.

 ### 8-3 How is tuberculosis spread from person to person?